chesleybrown/full-stack-challenge/README.md

 random expressions and sending them to the Consumer based on the interval you set for `PRODUCER_INTERVAL`.

+## Demo

+You can view a live demo at http://full-stack-challenge-example.herokuapp.com which has a Producer running on a 5 minute interval.

 ## Running Tests

 Use the `npm test` command.
 This will validate the codestyle of the project